kda2495/IPA_Downloader/README_EN.md

 To update such apps, you must delete the old version from your device, download the new version via IPA_Downloader, and then reinstall it.

 #### 4. Show list of App IDs and download the latest version
-• The script will prompt you to select a list to download (either from the GitHub repository or a list of previously downloaded applications)
+• The script will prompt you to select a list to show
 • The selected list of applications will be displayed
 • To download, enter the apps' index numbers (multiple apps input is supported, eg: 1, 2, 3-5)

 #### 5. Show list of App IDs and download (with version selection)
-• The script will prompt you to select a list to download (either from the GitHub repository or a list of previously downloaded applications)
+• The script will prompt you to select a list to show
 • The selected list of applications will be displayed
 • Enter the apps' index numbers (multiple apps input is supported, eg: 1, 2, 3-5)
 • The script will ask for the number of versions you want to display